NBC Sports Gold: Skating

 In May 2018, new passes for figure skating and speed skating were announced, in partnership with U.S. Figure Skating as part of an extension to its media rights.

 Golf

-On July 31, 2018, the PGA Tour announced that its PGA Tour Live service would move under NBC Sports Gold beginning in the 2019 season under a three-year deal (as "Golf Pass"); this includes featured groups coverage of early rounds prior to Golf Channel television coverage, and featured holes coverage during Golf Channel's window, as well as other supplemental content.
+On July 31, 2018, the PGA Tour announced that its PGA Tour Live service would move to "Golf Pass" on NBC Sports Gold under a three-year deal beginning in the 2019 season; this included featured groups coverage of early rounds prior to Golf Channel television coverage, featured holes coverage during Golf Channel's window, as well as other supplemental content.

 Skiing and snowboarding

 In October 2018, the "Snow Pass" was introduced, focusing on skiing and snowboard events (including International Ski Federation events).

 Passes

 Criticism

 The creation of "Premier League Pass" was met with disappointment in the soccer community, with prominent soccer website World Soccer Talk describing it as "a giant step backward."
 The website further noted that the move was particularly harmful to fans of league's smaller clubs.
 The package was also criticized for not going far enough with 250 Premier League matches remaining exclusive to cable.
 World Soccer Talk expressed renewed concern following the 2019 update to the offering, due to the removal of match replays for authenticated cable and satellite subscribers.
 The website also criticized the decision not to make the new Gold replays available until hours after match completion.

 NBC Sports Gold suffered serious outages on September 23, 2017, during a set of matches which included Manchester United against Southampton.
 The matches were moved to the NBC Sports App amid complaints on social media.
 NBC apologized for the outage, and offered refunds or credit to those affected.